 However, I get the impression from talking to Louise that she’s the kind of person you could spend an entire evening with at a dinner party having a great time.
 But unless you asked the right questions, you’d probably leave thinking, what a lovely person.
 You wouldn’t have a clue (actually, that’s not quite true - her physical stature would probably give the game away) that she just so happens to be a lovely person and an elite athlete with a list of records, titles and medals longer than her (very long) legs.

-Read about how collagen can help maintain beautiful and healthy skin.
+Read about how collagen may help maintain beautiful and healthy skin.

 Born for speed